Behavior That Could Predict a Divorce

 You are incredibly jealous

-Some people see their loved one as their property and are scared that any person of the opposite sex is trying to steal them away.
+Some people see their loved one as their property and are scared that any person of the opposite gender is trying to steal them away.
 This makes them jealous and overly protective.
 Jealousy leads to breakups because when a feeling of ownership arises, a lack of trust soon follows and the person can’t go out alone without their partner constantly calling them to make sure where they are, who they are with, and what they’re doing.

 A small amount of jealousy is normal.
 Nobody wants to lose somebody they love.
 However, when jealousy turns into an obsession, the relationship becomes toxic, and the best thing to do is leave.